mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 *Please choose a fairly early version*, 16.04 or earlier.
 The reason is that pyinstaller does not bundle *libc* into the resulting package so the resulting package may not (will not?) work with earlier versions of libc and Linux: https://pyinstaller.readthedocs.io/en/stable/usage.html#making-linux-apps-forward-compatible

-glibc is also specific for 32 or 64 bit so builds will only work for that architecture.
+glibc is also specific for 32 or 64 bit so builds will only work on that architecture.
 Because of how common 64 bit systems are nowadays this is the priority

 ### Building on MacOS